Jesseatgao/movie-downloader/README.md

 `-L {debug,info,warning,error,critical}`: specify logging level.

 `url [url ...]`: one or more web page URLs of video episodes, cover and playlist.

+`--playlist-items PLAYLIST_ITEMS`: desired episode indices in a playlist separated by commas, while the playlists are separated by semicolons,e.g.
+    "--playlist-items 1,2,5-10", "--playlist-items 1,2,5-10;3-", and "--playlist-items 1,2,5-10;;-20".

 ### Credits
 * [**youtube-dl** - an App to download videos from YouTube and other video platforms](https://github.com/ytdl-org/youtube-dl)